lightning/bolts/02-peer-protocol.md

     - otherwise (`your_last_per_commitment_secret` or `my_current_per_commitment_point`
     do not match the expected values):
       - SHOULD send an `error` and fail the channel.

+A receiving node:
+  - if `next_funding_txid` is set:
+    - if `next_funding_txid` matches the latest interactive funding transaction:
+      - if it has not received `tx_signatures` for that funding transaction:
+        - MUST retransmit its `commitment_signed` for that funding transaction.
+        - if it has already received `commitment_signed` and it should sign first, as specified in the [`tx_signatures` requirements](#the-tx_signatures-message):
+          - MUST send its `tx_signatures` for that funding transaction.
+      - if it has already received `tx_signatures` for that funding transaction:
+        - MUST send its `tx_signatures` for that funding transaction.
+    - otherwise:
+      - MUST send `tx_abort` to let the sending node know that they can forget this funding transaction.

 A node:
   - MUST NOT assume that previously-transmitted messages were lost,